dariofad/dariofad.github.io/about.markdown

 *
 **dot-emacs** <a href='https://github.com/dariofad/dot-emacs'>[link]</a>
 <br>
-A minimal version of my <tt>.emacs</tt> files useful to anybody that wants to test Emacs with EXWM as its main driver.
-To use it, you only have to install Emacs, <tt>use-package</tt> and <tt>xorg</tt>.
-The repo collects mostly Elisp code.
+A minimal version of my <tt>.emacs.d/</tt> useful to anyone that may want to test Emacs for code development.
+Mostly Elisp code.

 *
 **MOSAICrOWN Policy Engine** <a href='https://github.com/mosaicrown/policy-engine'>[link]</a>